ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 In addition to the datatype properties whose domain is rico:Date and which are quoted above, **you should pay attention to the following changes**:
 - **descriptiveNote**, which had domain rico:Thing and is therefore probably being very widely used, **was replaced by rico:generalDescription**, with a slightly different textual definition; rico:scopeAndContent was made a subproperty of rico:generalDescription.
-- accrual was replaced with rico:accruals, and accrualStatus with rico:accrualsStatus
+- **accrual was replaced with rico:accruals**, and accrualStatus with rico:accrualsStatus
-- integrity was replaced with rico:integrityNote (with domain rico:RecordResource only) and physicalCharacteristics with rico:physicalCharacteristicsNote; qualityOfRepresentation was replaced with rico:qualityOfRepresentationNote and made a subproperty of rico:physicalCharacteristicsNote;
+- integrity was replaced with rico:integrityNote (with domain rico:RecordResource only) and physicalCharacteristics with rico:physicalCharacteristicsNote; qualityOfRepresentation was replaced with rico:qualityOfRepresentationNote and made a subproperty of rico:physicalCharacteristicsNote.

-A new rico:destructionDate property was created, subproperty of rico:endDate, with rico:domain RecordResource.
+A new rico:destructionDate property was created, subproperty of rico:endDate, with domain rico:RecordResource.

 ### Changes made to the 'core' object properties